 Priming and finishing oil for wooden floors and table-/worktops.

-If you like the appearance of oil, but want the advantages of a lacquered surface, then you can combine Junckers Rustic Oils with Junckers HP Commercial lacquer.
+If you like the appearance of oil, but want the advantages of a lacquered surface, you can combine Rustic Oil with HP Commercial.

 For professional and private use.

 White and black: ⅜, ¾, 2½, 5 litres.

 Invisible/nordic, anthracite grey, dark coco, mahogany, walnut, wild hazel, driftwood grey: ⅜, 2½ litres.

 A clear oil provides the wood with a deep, warm glow.

 The colour invisible/nordic retains an untreated look on light wood species.

 Invisible/nordic is not recommended on dark wood species.

 A coloured oil is slightly transparent and enhances the natural grain of the wood.

 Light wood species like beech, ash, oak and pine: 12-15 m² per litre.